zqx1392/hello-world/README.md

+SEARCH FOR BAKA-GE
+- do reserve plane, and hotel

 SOUL WILL NOT REST EASY FOR ME.
 - EVE : QUITE TORTURE
 - AKUMA : play when free?
 - CHAOS : AFTER EVE

 For now.
-- do reserve plane, and hotel
 - buy fucking gaming chair for ultimate 180 incline
 - Find new cabinet with key to hide things
 - call thaiairways for royal orchid account
+- start clannad. again.
+- clear ear wax

 Japan
 - write more